 "In Cuba you will find any type of music: mariachi, heavy metal, dubstep, or even free jazz.
 You will find everything in Cuba.
 I say all the time that Cuba is a music factory.
 It's a mystery — it's something magical that you will find there in any type of music.
 That's why you will feel classical influence, rock influence, or hip-hop influence in my music.
 I'm a really open-minded musician."

 Fonseca received some of his musical training from Cuba's Instituto Superior de Arte, which graduates hundreds of musicians, filmmakers, and other artists every year.
 ISA music students "study classical music and traditional Cuban music no matter what else you want to play," Fonseca explained.
 "That keeps us in form with classical training and classical knowledge."
 Some of his favorite classical composers include Bach, Beethoven, Scriabin, Rachmaninoff, Tchaikovsky, and Wagner.

-Fonseca’s classical training almost caused him to quit playing the piano altogether.
-“The piano player I really like, and hate, is Glenn Gould,” he said.
-“When I was in school, my teacher showed us many different classical piano players.
+Fonseca's classical training almost caused him to quit playing the piano altogether.
+"The piano player I really like, and hate, is Glenn Gould," he reflects.
+"When I was in school, my teacher showed us many different classical piano players.
 One day, she showed us Glenn Gould.
 I was so shocked when I heard his Goldberg Variations (probably the 1955 Columbia recordings) that I decided to quit the piano.
 I was going to give up.
-Those pieces are so difficult, but he was making it seem so easy.”
+Those pieces are so difficult, but he was making it seem so easy."

 Luckily for music lovers around the world, Fonseca stuck to the piano.
 Since his ISA days, he has worked with renowned musicians, including with members of the well-known Buena Vista Social Club.